IRADU5892/Catalin_Radu_ST3-/Manual_Testing_Project_Dedeman_Auto_Module.md

 The stories can be also accessed at this [link](https://github.com/IRADU5892/Manual_Testing_Project_Dedeman_Auto_Module/blob/main/ST3CR_Manual%20_Testing_Dedeman_Auto_Module_Stories.doc)

-The release that was created for this project includes the issues listed bellow :
+The release that was created for this project includes the issues listed as follows :
 ![release_04](https://github.com/IRADU5892/Manual_Testing_Project_Dedeman_Auto_Module/assets/169366475/5ba56503-6363-4194-bedd-12170b8395c6)

 Testing process